Terminal Operations

 -

 Multi-location inconsistency.
-Different settings, different firmware, different training = support nightmare.
+Different settings, different firmware, different training, and every support call starts from scratch.
 Standardize.

 -

 Forgotten firmware updates.
-That terminal in the corner running 2-year-old firmware is a liability.
-Schedule updates.
+That terminal in the corner running two-year-old firmware is the one that'll fail your assessment.
+Put updates on the calendar.

 -